5004-SEA-Fa24-Geeng/bg-arena-planner-ikemaugust96/Report.md

 5. In [GamesLoader.java](src/main/java/student/GamesLoader.java), we use a Map to help figure out the columns.
 What is a map?
 Why would we use a Map here?

+A Map in Java is a collection that stores key-value pairs, allowing efficient lookup, insertion, and retrieval of values based on unique keys.
+Unlike a List or Set, which store individual elements, a Map associates each key with a specific value, making it ideal for fast lookups.
+In GamesLoader.java, a Map<GameData, Integer> called columnMap is used to store the mapping between column names (GameData enums) and their respective index positions in the CSV file.
+This is necessary because the order of columns in the CSV file might change, and hardcoding indices could lead to incorrect data parsing.

 6. [GameData.java](src/main/java/student/GameData.java) is actually an `enum` with special properties we added to help with column name mappings.
 What is an `enum` in Java?
 Why would we use it for this application?

+An enum in Java is a special data type that represents a fixed set of constant values.
+Unlike regular classes, enum values are predefined and immutable, making them ideal for representing a finite set of related options (e.g., days of the week, card suits, or column headers in a CSV file).
+In GamesLoader.java, GameData is used to map column names in the CSV file to their respective attributes in the BoardGame class.
+By using an enum, we ensure:

+Type Safety – Prevents using arbitrary strings or magic numbers for column names.
+Easy Column Lookup – Each GameData value can have associated properties, such as a column name, making dynamic mapping possible.
+Readability and Maintainability – Instead of hardcoding column indices, we can refer to GameData.NAME, GameData.RANK, etc., making the code cleaner and easier to update.

 7. Rewrite the following as an if else statement inside the empty code block.